Project Start Date: 4/15/2025

 Operations & Capital Asset Maintenance:

 Is this request for new or existing infrastructure?
-New
+Existing

 What is the estimated annual operating cost increase or (decrease) for this project?
-NA
+Not Applicable

 Any Prior Year Remaining Bond Authorizations?
 No

 Prior Year Remaining Bond Authorizations: Not Applicable

 Describe how operating cost increases or decreases were determined and include details such as personnel costs, materials, contracts, energy savings, etc: